WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Fix a malformed music-already-exists check in ADD_MUSIC and some instances where variables were not being evaluated.
   * Fix malformed already-exists checks in ADD_KIT and ADD_PROJECTILE.
+  * WEIDU_ARCH can also be "amd64", on both OS X and GNU/Linux.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead